harryzec/SoundCloud/README.md

 ### Dynamic Search

-User have the ability when searching to have all the options of Users, Playlists or Songs show up below the search bar that match either the title or username.
+When searching, User can see all the Users, Playlists or Songs show up below the search bar that match either the title or username.
 When you select 'search for', you can filter specfically by users, playlists or songs on the side.

 Search Controller
 ```Ruby